Fade (audio engineering): Pre-fader, post-fader

-Pre-fader listen (PFL), after-fader listen (AFL)
+Pre-fader listen and after-fader listen

-Pre-fader listen (PFL) switches on a Yamaha mixing console, next to the fader of each channel.
+Pre-fader listen switches on a Yamaha mixing console, next to the fader of each channel.

-Pre-fader listen and After-fader listen are functions found on a primary monitor function.
+Pre-fader listen (PFL) and after-fader listen (AFL) are functions found on a primary monitor function.

-On an analogue mixing console, the PFL (pre-fader listen) switch routes the incoming signal of a channel to a PFL bus.
-This bus is sent to the monitor mix and/or the headphones mix, allowing to monitor an incoming signal before it is send to the main output.
-When the mixer is equipped with VU meters, the PFL allows to visually monitor an audio source without hearing it and adjust its input gain.
+On an analogue mixing console, the PFL switch routes the incoming signal of a channel to a PFL bus.
+This bus is sent to the monitor mix or the headphones mix, allowing for monitoring an incoming signal before it is sent to the main output.
 This pre-fade listen is valuable since it allows one to listen through headphones in order to hear what the pre-faded part sounds like, while the studio loudspeaker is being used to monitor the rest of the program.
+When the mixer is equipped with VU meters, the PFL allows the audio engineer to visually monitor an audio source without hearing it and adjust its input gain.

 Pre-fade listen can also be used for talkback as well as to listen to channels before they have been faded.
 After-fade listen only gets its information later.
-The choice of listen or level will depend on the user's interest: either with the quality and/or content of the signal or with the signal's level.
+The choice of listen or level will depend on the user's interest: either with the quality or content of the signal or with the signal's level.
 PFL takes place just before the fader and has a joint channel and monitoring function.
 PFL sends the channel's signal path to the pre-fade bus.
 The bus is picked up in the monitor module and made accessible as a substitute signal that is sent to the mixer output.
 Automatic PFL has been made available, almost universally, and no longer needs to be selected beforehand.

 Pre-fade listen can also be incorporated in radio stations and serves as a vital tool.
 This function allows the radio presenter to listen to the source before it is faded on air; allowing the presenter to check the source's incoming level and make sure it is accurate.
 It is also valuable since live radio broadcasts can fall apart without it as they will not be able to monitor the sound.
 After-fader listen is not as useful in live programs.